yuliskov/SmartTube/README.md

 SmartTubeNext is following Google's officially recommended design/template for TV apps and is using the official, preinstalled Android TV keyboard.
 Sadly, Google did a really bad job regarding the search page and keyboard.
 Maybe a future SmartTubeNext update can add an embedded keyboard, similar to the original YouTube or other major Android TV apps.
 Maybe it can improve the looks to be as good or better than in the official YouTube app.
 But for now, it is the way it is due to lack of time and due to Google's official recommendations being bad.

-### Q: Installation is blocked in China?

-A: Yes, currently the installation of the beta version is blocked on devices with current chinese firmware. (maybe only Xiaomi?)

-See [the section _Compatibility_](#compatibility) for more information.

-### Q: Can I install this on a Samsung Tizen TV / LG webOS / iOS / toaster?
+### Q: Can I install this on a Samsung Tizen TV / LG webOS TV / iOS / toaster?

 A: No, this only works on **Android** devices.
 The app cannot easily be ported over and we have no plans to even. **Please do not ask**.
+You can use a separate TV stick or TV box instead.

 ### Q: Can I install this on a smartphone? / Can you add portrait mode? / Scrolling doesn't work.